trish11953/BankStatementAnalysis/README.md

 **Monthly Analysis**: The notebook calculates the monthly total of credits and debits and the average monthly balance for each bank statement.

 **Data Visualization**: Utilizes plotly for creating interactive bar and line charts to represent financial data visually.
+(Visualizations can be seen when you run the Jupyter Notebook.
+Screenshots are in the screenshots folder)

 **Transaction Analysis**: Sorts and analyzes the top 10 debit and credit transactions for each bank.
 It employs fuzzy matching to categorize transactions and generates pie charts for a visual summary.